 Technical Standards for Admission and Graduation

-An applicant for the M.D. degree, and an enrolled student seeking the M.D. degree, must possess certain abilities and skills deemed essential functions for the care of patients.
+Guided by the Jesuit tradition of cura personalis, care of the whole person, Georgetown University School of Medicine will educate a diverse student body, in an integrated way, to become knowledgeable, ethical, skillful, and compassionate physicians and biomedical scientists who are dedicated to the care of others and health needs of our society.
+An applicant for the M.D. degree, and an enrolled student seeking the M.D. degree, must meet the technical standards or functional equivalent, with or without reasonable accommodations, deemed essential functions for the care of patients.
 These abilities and skills, as determined by Georgetown University School of Medicine, are:

-- Communication: Students must be able to speak intelligibly, and to hear sufficiently to affect an adequate exchange of information with patients, family members, and other health professionals.
-A student must be able to read and write English effectively in order to fulfill academic requirements, and to maintain accurate clinical records on patient care.
+- Communication: Students must be able to skillfully (in English) communicate verbally and in written form to affect an adequate exchange of information with patients, family members, and other health professionals in order to fulfill academic requirements, and to maintain accurate clinical records on patient care.

 - Motor: Students must have sufficient motor function and tactile ability to meet the competencies required for graduation, as outlined by the Georgetown University School of Medicine, and to: (1) Attend (and participate in) classes, groups, and activities which are part of the curriculum (2) Communicate in a written format (3) Examine patients (including observation, auscultation, palpation, percussion, and other diagnostic maneuvers) (4) Perform diagnostic procedures in addition to basic laboratory procedures and tests (5) Provide general and emergency patient care in outpatient, inpatient, and surgical venues and perform in a reasonably independent and competent way in sometimes chaotic clinical environments.